 It’s important to know that Mexico City is sadly no stranger to earthquakes, the last big one being a 7.1 magnitude quake on 19th September 2017, spookily 32 years to the day since their last serious tremor.

-Many of the buildings had been designed to withstand quakes with more vigor and the city responds much faster to emergencies than it did since the tragedy in1985 (earthquake alarms are a common thing now).
+Many of the buildings had been designed to withstand quakes with more vigour and the city responds much faster to emergencies than it did since the tragedy in1985 (earthquake alarms are a common thing now).

 However, it’s still something worth considering for those pondering their expat city options and whether the possibility of experiencing a natural disaster like this is a deal-breaker when it comes to living in Mexico city… or maybe just don’t live on the top floor of a high-rise apartment.